Dragon Plant Overview

 1.5 – 2.5M

-Dracaena marginata, also known as dragon tree, in an eye-catching houseplant to consider for your home.
+Dracaena marginata, also known as dragon tree, is an eye-catching houseplant to consider for your home.

 What is Dracaena Marginata?